-- Find out what fees (and costs) you will be charged and when you need to pay them.
-By law, a breakdown of all fees should be clearly visible to you in the agent's office and on their website.
-The Government has committed to banning letting fees to tenants but this has not yet come into force.
-You should discuss the letting fees with your agent if you think that they are too high. - What independent redress scheme is the agent a member of?
-Are they are member of a client money protection scheme?
-By law, this information should also be clearly visible to you. - Reputable agents are often accredited through a professional body like ARLA Propertymark, NALS, RICS or UKALA.
-Look for the SAFEagent sign too. - Landlords and property agents cannot unlawfully discriminate against a tenant or prospective tenant on the basis of their disability, sex, gender reassignment, pregnancy or maternity, race, religion or belief or sexual orientation.
+- It is illegal for letting agents and landlords to charge certain fees from 1 June 2019.
+To check the list of prohibited fees and to find out how to report a landlord or letting agent you think is breaching the ban, see the government's guidance on the Tenant Fees Act 2019 here.
+Where a letting agent is permitted to charge fees, by law, a breakdown of all fees should be clearly visible to you in the agent's office and website including any third party website they advertise on. - Letting agents must be a member of a redress scheme.
+You should check which independent redress scheme the agent is a member of in case you have an unresolved dispute. - If they receive money from you such as rent payments, you should also check they are a member of a client money protection scheme.
+A list of approved schemes can be found here.
+By law, this information should also be clearly visible to you. - Reputable agents are often accredited through a professional body like ARLA Propertymark, Safeagent, RICS or UKALA. - Landlords and property agents cannot unlawfully discriminate against a tenant or prospective tenant on the basis of their disability, sex, gender reassignment, pregnancy or maternity, race, religion or belief or sexual orientation.